Red Bay, Newfoundland and Labrador

-Red Bay is a fishing village in Labrador, notable as one of the most precious underwater archaeological sites in the Americas.
+Red Bay is a fishing village in Labrador, notable as a significant underwater archaeological site in the Americas.
 Between 1530 and the early 17th century, it was a major Basque whaling area.
 Several whaling ships, both large galleons and small chalupas, sank there, and their discovery led to the designation of Red Bay in 2013 as a UNESCO World Heritage Site.

 Geography

 Red Bay is a natural harbour residing in the bay that gives it its name, both names in reference to the red granite cliffs of the region.
 Because of the sheltered harbour it was used during World War II as a mooring site for naval vessels.
 In the bay are Penney Island and Saddle Island, which were used by the Basques for their whaling operations.
 The location of the sunken vessel San Juan is near Saddle Island.

 History

 Between 1550 and the early 17th century, Red Bay, known as Balea Baya (Whale Bay), was a centre for Basque whaling operations.
-Sailors from southern France and northern Spain sent 15 whaleships and 600 men a season to the remote outpost on the Strait of Belle Isle to try to catch the right whale and bowhead whales that populated the waters there, according to Memorial University of Newfoundland.
+Sailors from southern France and northern Spain sent 15 whaleships and 600 men a season to the remote outpost on the Strait of Belle Isle to catch the right whale and bowhead whales that populated the waters there, according to Memorial University of Newfoundland.

+In 1565, San Juan, sank on a whaling expedition to Labrador.
+Research by Selma Barkham in Spanish archives suggested that the San Juan had been lost in Red Bay and La Madalena had sunk in Chateau Bay in the same year.
+By 1974, Barkham was in contact with archaeologists working for Parks Canada.
+In 1977, an initial shore-based survey was made of some of Labrador's harbours of the Belle Isle Strait.
+Good evidence of Basque whaling expeditions was found; in Red Bay, this included many whale bones on the beaches, large numbers of clay roofing tiles (the remains of buildings put up by the whalers) and burnt animal fat associated with stone foundations.

+Underwater archaeological work started in 1978 and on the third day of diving, the wreck site numbered 24M was located north of Cox Hill on Saddle Island.
+It is about 30 m from the shoreline.
+The centreline of the hull was aligned roughly north-south with the bow furthest from the beach.
+The site slopes; the stern was in 7 m of water and the bow in about 12 m.
+It is likely that the ship dragged her anchor in a north-westerly storm at the end of the whaling season when she was loaded with barrels of whale oil and nearly ready to make the transatlantic passage back to her home port.
+The 24M site was ultimately concluded to most likely be the wreck of San Juan.